A Local-global principle for isogenies of composite degree: Group theoretic analysis of for odd

-\begin{rem} If instead of asking for a local-global principle for the isogeny class of $E$ (e.g. our up to isogeny results) we asked for a strict local-to-global principle, Proposition \ref{potexcep} would still give a necessary condition on potentially exceptional subgroups if $G(\ell)$ is \textbf{not} contained in a split Cartan subgroup.
+\begin{rem} If instead of asking for a local-global principle for the isogeny class of $E$ we asked for a strict local-to-global principle, our potentially lift-exceptional restrictions would still give a necessary condition on exceptional subgroups if $G(\ell)$ is not contained in a split Cartan subgroup.
 The following example shows that the set of exceptional subgroups is still non-empty even when you add the extra structure of $E$ itself having an $\ell^n$-isogeny locally almost everywhere:

 Let $H \subseteq \GL_2(\zz/\ell^3 \zz)$ be the subgroup generated by